alinesec/alinesec/README.md

 ## Hi there!
 I'm Aline! 👋

 🚀 **About Me**:
 I'm a first-year Computer Engineering student at Concordia University, passionate about software testing, web development, and debugging.
 Based in vibrant Montreal, I work part-time at Canada Computers while juggling academic and personal projects.

+💬 I am fluent in **French**, **English**, **Vietnamese,** and **Spanish**, allowing me to work seamlessly in multilingual environments.

 ---